How To Choose the Right Window For a Room

 Narrow windows installed horizontally at or above head height are ideal for bedrooms as they tick the three critical considerations.
 They are great for privacy, offer great natural light, and importantly, they won’t interfere with your bedroom configuration.
 You can move your bed, bedside tables etc., without running into any problems caused by window placement.

-Narrow verticle windows installed at each bedside are another popular option for bedrooms.
+Narrow vertical windows installed at each bedside are another popular option for bedrooms.
 However, they don’t offer the same level of privacy as narrow horizontal windows.
 Furthermore, they define a bedroom’s configuration, inhibiting you from moving your bed to another wall in the future.

 Type Of Windows For Bedrooms

 In terms of the type of windows for bedrooms, sliding windows are the number one choice.
 They allow excellent airflow control and are the most economical.
 Louvres are another great choice and are very much on-trend right now and.
 However, they’re at the higher end of the spectrum in terms of cost.
-Double-hung windows are also a good choice, particularly if you opt for narrow verticle windows.
+Double-hung windows are also a good choice, particularly if you opt for narrow vertical windows.

 Recommended options for bedrooms include: